-A common feature of interventions that have successfully scaled is that they rarely follow a linear path of research to action.
-135 Rather, they undergo a more circular process of experimentation, learning, and course corrections.
+A common feature of interventions that have successfully scaled is that they rarely follow a linear path of research to action.135 Rather, they undergo a more circular process of experimentation, learning, and course corrections.
 This requires ongoing testing, evaluation, and revision of modelsbeyond proving the initial efficacy of a model as it continues to expand.
-Historically, there has been much greater attention to and support of the proof of the concept phase, with too few resources and attention to scaling plans after the initial intervention is proved.
-136 As a result, it should not come as a surprise that many pilots do not survive beyond their beginning phase.137
+Historically, there has been much greater attention to and support of the proof of the concept phase, with too few resources and attention to scaling plans after the initial intervention is proved.136 As a result, it should not come as a surprise that many pilots do not survive beyond their beginning phase.137

 From Sesame Workshop's start, research played a prominent role in its content creation model.
 Programming is a continuous process that begins with the assessment of need and includes ongoing formative research and, where possible, summative evaluations of the program's impact.
 All of this, in turn, feeds back into thinking about the needs for the next season of programming.
 Every season of Sesame Street is an experiment.
 The integration of research into the production process and the spirit of experimenting have resulted in programs that are examined critically, where teams test new ideas and make important course corrections as necessary.
-As founder Joan Ganz Cooney has said, "Without research, there would be no Sesame."138 decisions.
+As founder Joan Ganz Cooney has said, "Without research, there would be no Sesame."138

+A key driver behind Pratham's success resides in its emphasis on experimentation and learning.
+This includes an openness and honesty about where things are not working.
+Pratham has used this evidencebased approach for making critical decisions.
 In this way, it has managed to multiply impact in the face of competing needs and scarce resources.
 Over the past 20 years, Pratham has combined lessons from rigorous evidence with field-level experience to formulate and inform strategies and programs.
 To track the progress of more than a million children a year, Pratham uses simple tools and methods to measure and monitor learning gains made by each group in learning camps through the year.
 These data are uploaded on a portal from the field and are available for all team members to view at any time.
-According to Banerji, "The biggest need for data in our system is for us."
-139 This learning has been incorporated into a suite of evidence-based options for implementing Read India that is offered to state governments to adopt, as has been taken up to various degrees with the states of Bihar, Maharashtra, and Uttar Pradesh.
+According to Banerji, "The biggest need for data in our system is for us."139 This learning has been incorporated into a suite of evidence-based options for implementing Read India that is offered to state governments to adopt, as has been taken up to various dearees with the states of Bihar, Maharashtra, and Uttar Pradesh.